-We love our solar panel installations
+We love our solar panels

 “In a nutshell, I describe our solar installation to friends and family as being “good for the planet” because it is “renewable energy generation with a zero carbon footprint”.”